×

 When we asked people why foreigners move to Japan, they responded:

 "Foreigners move to Tokyo to experience the big, foreign city.
 In Tokyo, there is never a lack of things to do.
-It is always bustling and full of surprises," commented one expat living in Tokyo.
+It is always bustling and full of surprises," offered one expat living in Tokyo.

 AGS Worldwide MoversAGS Worldwide Movers